 Tools such as paintbrushes, wrenches and wire-cutters make frequent appearances in Jim Dine's artistic oeuvre.
 As Mark Thistlethwaite explains, "tools appeal to Dine for many reasons, but three stand out: their connection to his adolescence, their association with work and the worker, and their formal beauty."
 Dine saw tools as offering a "link with our past, the human past, the hand."
 To him, tools represent a connection to the mythology of art and to the process of human creativity.
 While many artists have traditionally represented themselves with the tools of art-making, Dine focused on tools used by the worker, most often iron-workers.
 Dine is interested in the iconic nature of these tools, which have simple shapes determined by their function.
 In addition to the powerful strength of these specific objects, they carry mythological associations and allegorical suggestions of forging, creating, or molding through fire.

-Hand-colored lithographs on paper - Tate, London
+Hand-colored lithographs on paper - Collection of the Tate, United Kingdom

 Looking Toward the Avenue